ebymathew2001/job-portal/README.md

 Job Portal System built using **Spring Boot**, **Spring Security (JWT)**, **JPA**, and **MySQL**.
 This project supports multiple user roles, job posting, application tracking, and role-based access.

+🔧 The backend is fully implemented and functional.
+🧩 A `frontend/` folder is included as a placeholder for a future React-based frontend (currently empty).
 ## 🧰 Tech Stack

 - Java 21